The BIG IDEA

 4. In verse 29, the author says he is “working and struggling so hard” to help people become more mature in Christ.
 Is helping people grow spiritually really that important?
 Why?

 Allow the group to discuss.
 The answer is, YES!
 Helping people grow spiritually is one of the most important things we can do here on Earth.
 People will live for eternity.
 Everything else around here is just temporary.
 There is nothing more worthy of our hard work and struggle than helping eternal people grow closer to an eternal God.
 The impact will last literally forever.

 In this question, we are wanting to help our students understand why we cover the topics that we do in our four follow-up studies.
 Let the group discuss (not write them down), and be very positive and encouraging about their answers.
 Then say, “Those are great thoughts and all important.
-Here are the 4 things we typically start with in Cru.” and then have them fill in the blanks on their page with the 4 topics below.
+Here are the four things we typically start with in Cru.” and then have them fill in the blanks on their page with the four topics below.

 - How to know that Christ is in your life and will never leave you.

 - What to do when you have sinned.